-EU Blue Card, Opportunity Card, and study-to-work planning
+EU Blue Card, Opportunity Card, and study-to-work options

-Germany through skilled work, opportunity entry, and study-to-work structure
+Germany through skilled work, Opportunity Card entry, and study-to-work options

 Country